-I am an Assistant Professor at Eindhoven University of Technology (TU/e) and my research is supported by an NGF AiNed Fellowship Grant.
+I am an Assistant Professor (tenured) at Eindhoven University of Technology (TU/e) and my research is supported by an NGF AiNed Fellowship Grant.
 I hold a Ph.D. cum laude from TU/e, where I conducted research in the Department of Mathematics and Computer Science, on self-supervised learning for sensory data (ECG, EEG, IMU, PPG and Audio).
 Preceding this, I completed MSc. cum laude in Computer Science (specializing in Data Science and Smart Services) at the University of Twente.
 I have also collaborated with researchers while working at Google Brain during research internships and at the University of Cambridge as an industrial fellow in the Mobile Systems Lab.
 Prior to my current position, I served as a Research Scientist in AI at Philips Research, where I contributed to advancing AI for Personal Health and Sensing applications.

 I am actively looking for highly motivated PhD students with a strong background in Computer Science and Mathematics to work with me, focusing on Decentralized AI, Data-Centric ML, and Audio Understanding with applications in Healthcare.